achimstruve/chatGPTWebsearchserver/README.md

 # N8N Personal Assistant

 A Flask-based API service that integrates with OpenAI's GPT models to provide AI assistance.
+The most crucial part of this project is that we're using the `gpt-4o-search-preview` model, which is a new model that allows us to search the web.

 ## Features